Buckhorn Sign 2019.png

 More than Maple Syrup

 Buckhorn Sugarbush was born in Wisconsin upon moving to northern Wisconsin in 2009.
 Starting with all home made taps and cooking over an open fire, the first year of syrup left a bit to be desired.
 Over the years, however more equipment has been added, increasing the sugarbush to what it is today at 1800 taps.
 Buckhorn Sugarbush grew again in 2016 when we added the custom reclaimed home décor and furniture upon moving to Sundance, Wyoming.
+While we reside in Lebo, Kansas now, maple syrup and reclaimed wood working is still our passion.

 Show booth